 3213 – Paramedics

-Individuals of all nationalities who have a confirmed job offer, in one of the defined health professions, for a skilled role within the NHS, the social care sector or for NHS commissioned service providers will be eligible to apply.
-They will also need to meet all the other usual Tier 2 (General) visa criteria.
+Applicants of all nationalities can apply if they have a confirmed job offer in one of the defined health professions.
+They must work in a skilled role within the NHS, social care sector, or NHS-commissioned service providers.
+In addition, they must meet all other usual Tier 2 (General) visa requirements.